 where $\delta\hat{\lambda}$ is the standard error of the estimator, $\upsilon$ denotes the repeated measurement times, and $\mathcal{F}_{\lambda}\equiv\text{Tr}(\rho_{\lambda}\varsigma^2)$ with $\varsigma$ defined by $\partial_\lambda\rho_{\lambda}=\frac{1}{2}(\varsigma\rho_\lambda+\rho_\lambda \varsigma)$ is the quantum Fisher information (QFI).
 The QFI characterizes the statistical information about $\lambda$ included in $\rho_{\lambda}$ and is independent of the selected measurement scenario.
 From Eq.~(\ref{eq:eq1}), one can conclude that a larger QFI corresponds to a higher sensing precision.

-In the study of quantum parameter estimation, researchers usually concern the scaling relation, which describes the connection between the QFI $\mathcal{F}_{\lambda}$ and the number of quantum resources $\bar{n}$ contained in $\rho_\text{in}$.
+In the study of quantum parameter estimation, researchers are interested in the scaling relation, which describes the connection between the QFI $\mathcal{F}_{\lambda}$ and the number of quantum resources $\bar{n}$ contained in $\rho_\text{in}$.
 The scaling relation is one of the most important indexes to evaluate the performance of a quantum sensing scheme.
-If $\mathcal{F}_{\lambda}$ is proportional to $\bar{n}$, the scaling relation is called standard quantum limit (SQL).
+If $\mathcal{F}_{\lambda}$ is proportional to $\bar{n}$, the scaling relation is called the standard quantum limit (SQL).
 It has been revealed that the SQL can be surpassed by using certain quantum resources.
-For example, by employing the quantum squeezing, the scaling relation in the Mach-Zehnder interferometer can be boosted to the Zeno limit in the absence of noises~\cite{PhysRevD.23.1693,PhysRevLett.123.040402}.
+For example, by employing the quantum squeezing, the scaling relation in a Mach-Zehnder interferometer can be boosted to the Zeno limit in the absence of noise~\cite{PhysRevD.23.1693,PhysRevLett.123.040402}.
 In this paper, going beyond the above noiseless situation, we shall investigate the influences of quantum squeezing on the sensing performance in the presence of decoherence, which is inevitably generated by the probe-reservoir interaction.